Let’s figure out your renovation budget.

 11x

-more borrowing power avg
+more borrowing power on average

 $1.5B+